sketchai/preprocessing/README.md

 NB: it can be good to change the conda name env into [env_basic_conda.yml](./env/env_basic_conda.yml) file.

-2. Install poetry and package dependencies

-1. To install package dependencies with poetry,
+2. To install package dependencies with poetry,

 ```
     poetry install